ib-agent/excel-ingest-convert-to-JSON/docs/excel-json-schema.md

 # Excel to JSON Schema Documentation

+> **⚠️ DEPRECATED**: This verbose schema format is deprecated as of January 2024.
+Please use the new [compact schema format](excel-json-compact-schema.md) which provides 60-80% size reduction while maintaining all functionality.
+The verbose format is still supported for backward compatibility but may be removed in future versions.

 This document defines the comprehensive JSON schema for representing Excel spreadsheets, including all available metadata, formulas, and structural information.

 ## Overview